-Because of my role as founder of Tiller Money, I am often asked for financial advice.
-This has become especially true now in these tough times.
+Because of my role as founder of Tiller, I am often asked for financial advice.
+This has become especially true now in these current tough times.

 Traditional guidance is about preparation, but I’ll be honest: I don’t think any of us feel “prepared” for what we’re going through because we simply don’t know what we are going through.

 With that in mind, I do have seven thoughts that are relevant today just as much as they’re relevant when times are good.

 We always have much less control over our income than our spending.

 In good times, fortunes are made by keeping our spending below our income.
 In bad times, we survive with careful spending.